joehoy-Allstate/roku-auth/README.md

 SimpleScene displays the code on the screen of the Roku and tells user to enter code and agent ID number at activate/index.html

-activate/index.html takes input values code and agent ID number and passes to authenticate/activation.php and dose the following:
+activate/index.html takes input values code and agent ID number and passes to authenticate/activation.php and does the following:
 * sanitizes input;
 * checks agent ID: is the agent in the subscriber db?
 * checks agent ID for number of entries.
 Agents are allowed 2 devices per subscription, so values of 0 and 1 are acceptable
+* checks code entered: if in db, linked = yes